jennahamlin/tinselR/README.md

-### Getting started with Tinsel
+### What is Tinsel?

-Tinsel at its' most basic level is a graphical viewer of newick phylogenetic trees and as a program for producing publication-ready figures.
-The **power** of Tinsel comes with combining a genetic distance matrix for annotating a tree for epidemological outbreak analyses.
+Tinsel at its' most basic level is a graphical viewer of newick phylogenetic trees and as a program for producing publication-ready figures.The **power** of Tinsel comes with combining a genetic distance matrix for annotating a tree for epidemological outbreak analyses.
 A genetic distance matrix contains the number of snp differences for all pairwise comparisons.

+### Quick Start

+**1).
+Install dependencies**

+`install.packages("shiny", dep=T)`

+**2).
+Open the Tinsel shiny application **

+Run this code in your R console - `shiny::runGitHub("Tinsel", "jennahamlin")`

-##### Please click on the 'Data Upload' pane, where you will be able to upload your files.
+#### Please click on the 'Data Upload' pane, where you will be able to upload your files.

 * **Phylogenetic Tree** - required; a [newick](https://en.wikipedia.org/wiki/Newick_format) generated tree
 * **Genetic Distance data** - optional for use with the annotation function; a tsv/txt/csv file